cypress-interceptor

 /**

 * Mock a response for the provided route matcher.
-If provided together with
+If used together with `mockResponse`

 */